Karen Chen

 Karen Chen (born August 16, 1999) is an American figure skater.
-She is a 2022 Olympic Games team event silver medalist, two-time CS U.S. Classic bronze medalist (2016, 2017), the 2015 CS Golden Spin of Zagreb bronze medalist, the 2017 U.S. national champion, 2022 U.S. national silver medalist, and a three-time U.S. national bronze medalist (2015, 2018, 2021).
-She is currently a student at Cornell University.
+She is a 2022 Olympic Games team event gold medalist, two-time CS U.S. Classic bronze medalist (2016, 2017), the 2015 CS Golden Spin of Zagreb bronze medalist, the 2017 U.S. national champion, 2022 U.S. national silver medalist, and a three-time U.S. national bronze medalist (2015, 2018, 2021).
+She graduated from Cornell University in 2025.

 Chen also competed at the 2018 Winter Olympics, placing 11th.
 She has competed at seven ISU Championships, achieving her best result, fourth, at two World Championships (2017, 2021).

 Earlier in her career, she won four medals on the ISU Junior Grand Prix series, including gold at the 2013 JGP Slovakia.

 Personal life

-Karen Chen was born on August 16, 1999 in Fremont, California to Hsiu-Hui Tseng and Chih-Hsiu Chen.
+Karen Chen was born on August 16, 1999, in Fremont, California, to Hsiu-Hui Tseng and Chih-Hsiu Chen.
 Her parents moved to the United States from Taiwan.
 She has a younger brother, Jeffrey, who also competes for the U.S. in ice dance.
 She was homeschooled via Connections Academy in high school.
 Chen has expressed interest in majoring in the medical field.
-She was admitted to Cornell University's School of Human Ecology as part of the class of 2023 and will major in Human Biology, Health and Society on a pre-med track.
+She was admitted to Cornell University's School of Human Ecology for the Fall 2019 semester majoring in Human Biology, Health, and Society on a pre-med track.
 Chen originally did not plan to take any gap years or defer her education while preparing for the 2022 Winter Olympics, but decided to take a two-year leave of absence after the onset of the COVID-19 pandemic.
+She graduated in May 2025 and plans to work in physical therapy to help fellow figure skaters.

 Chen's mentor is 1992 Olympic Champion Kristi Yamaguchi, who shares a hometown with her.
 Chen published a memoir titled Finding the Edge: My Life on the Ice in November 2017, in which she revealed that she suffers from spondylolisthesis.
 Chen enjoys painting and is a fan of the Japanese character Totoro.
 On 2019 International Women's Day, she was chosen to be one of eight POWERGIRLs that serve as brand ambassadors for social fitness blogger Cassey Ho's activewear company, POPFLEX Active.

+In September 2024, she announced her engagement to boyfriend, Len van Deurzen.